- 1. Verify Your Website With Google Search Console

 Target one topic per page

-Google was to show the most relevant content for a search query so keep to the point and avoid confusing Google by adding content to a page, that is not closely relevant to what the user is searching for.
+Google was to show the most relevant content for a search query, so keep to the point and avoid confusing Google by adding content to a page that is not closely relevant to what the user is searching for.

 Make your posts long enough, but no need to exaggerate

-Expertise – Authority – Trustworthiness (EEAT)
+Expertise – Experience - Authority – Trustworthiness (EEAT)

 This means adding an author to all pages, creating an about us page that describes your expertise, and getting links from highly trusted and related websites that prove your authority about a subject.

-17. Target long-tail keywords
+17. Target Long-Tail Keywords

-When you realize this, it can be disappointing at first, but there is a way out of long-tail keywords.
+Realizing this can be disappointing at first, but there is a way out of long-tail keywords.

-Here is an example of a high volume head keyword: “SEO”
+Here is an example of a high-volume head keyword: “SEO”

 Here is an example of a long-tail keyword: “SEO Tutorial for Beginners”